 The Challenger Deep is at one end of the trench and is the deepest point on Earth.
 In June 2009 a ship found the depth to be 10,971 meters (35,994 feet) or about 6.8 miles.
 Jacques Picard and Navy Lieutenant Donald Walsh took the bathyscaphe Trieste to the bottom of the Challenger Deep in 1960.
 They stayed on a few minutes because of a crack in the glass of the bathyscaphe.

 James Cameron spent 7 years preparing for his solo descent to the depths of the Challenger Deep.
 He took pictures documenting his dive on March 27, 2012.
 He plans to return in the future.
 Here is a link where you can view pictures of his dive.
-James Cameron Challenger Deep Dive.
+Type into your favorite search engine James Cameron Challenger Deep Dive to watch a video of his dive.

 Ocean Trenches Find out how plates diving beneath other crustal plates create trenches on the ocean floor that are deepest points on Earth.